Immersive installation, community discourse, cultural and physical mapping

 ‘How can we evolve more vulnerable relationships with deep listening, time, and transitions by encountering primordial, geological, and momentary time?’

 I plan to investigate Deep Listening more in my practice.
-Working as a sound healer and artist, recent investigations into collaborative vocal harmonics have been profoundly empowering, and I want to share that experience.
-As ‘Earth Flows’ have been invited to create community events here in Pueblo, discovering that my creative needs and exploratory trajectory are empowering and transformative to the community captivates and inspires me to ask challenging questions.
+Recent investigations into collaborative vocal harmonics have been profoundly empowering, and I want to share that experience.
+EARTHflows has been curated locally here in Pueblo.
+What if these experiences could reach a wider audience within the southwestern United States and beyond?
+I am discovering that my exploratory trajectory can help empower and transform the community, inspiring me to ask challenging questions.

-‘Earth Flows’ differ in the materials gathered from a particular physical geography and are unique in what is collected for each performance.
+EARTHflows are site-specific.
+Materials are gathered respectfully from a particular physical geography and are unique in what is collected for each performance or immersive installation.
 The metaphors found in watching nature's circular seasons and realities compel us to create large and small rituals in our lives.
 This watching, comparing, and contrasting is uniquely human and ages-old, compelling feelings that resonate deeply within all of us.

 Every time I work with a new event, I am astounded by the profound positive effects of sound and clay on participants and how exploring solastalgia transforms the community.
-The ‘Earth Flow’ is evolving!
+EARTHflows is evolving!

 "The Lakota was a true lover of Nature..
 It was good for the skin to touch the earth and the old people liked to remove their moccasins and walk with bare feet on the sacred earth.
 Their tipis were built upon the earth and their altars were made of earth.
 The birds that flew in the air came to rest upon the earth and it was the final abiding place of all things that lived and grew.
 The soil was soothing, strengthening, cleansing, and healing...”